Skip to content

 • Public and environmental organisations should utilise the strategy to guide policies and decisions, direct investments and prioritise funding to deliver maximum benefits to nature recovery.
 In particular, LNRSs will inform how all public authorities in England meet their legal duty to conserve and enhance biodiversity (the Biodiversity Duty).
 The duty applies to a long list of national and local government organisations as well as some private utilities such as water companies.
 Public authorities must understand which LNRSs are relevant to them and how they can contribute.
 This could be through managing areas of land that they are responsible for in a way that supports what the LNRS proposes and using the LNRS to inform relevant regulatory decisions.

-• Individuals, local groups and communities can always play a part in nature recovery and can use the LNRS to find out which community efforts will have the most impact, and where.
+• Residents, volunteers, local groups and communities can always play a part in nature recovery and can use the LNRS to find out which community efforts will have the most impact, and where.

 As Responsible Authority for Nottinghamshire and Nottingham, the County Council has worked closely with a wide variety of stakeholders including farmers and landowners, government arms-length bodies, environmental and conservation organisations and groups; as well as the Supporting Authorities which includes the seven District and Borough Councils (Ashfield, Bassetlaw, Broxtowe, Gedling, Mansfield, Newark & Sherwood and Rushcliffe), Nottingham City Council, East Midlands Combined County Authority and Natural England to help develop the strategy.